opencluster/design/Locks/Locks.md

 NOTE: When using LocationDomains, it can be configured that a copy of the lock data is kept within each LocationDomain, but the number of copies within each LocationDomain can be limited (to a specific number of copies).
 This can help reduce the amount of network traffic, and resources required to maintain the multiple copies of the Lock data.

 ### How locks are set, released (and how does it prevent unauthorised release)

 To set a lock, the caller simply provide a textual name for the lock, along with some optional parameters such as the expiry time of the lock, and whether the lock should survive a disconnect state (and how long it should allow for timeout).

 When a lock is set, the Service responds with an unlock-key.
 In order to unlock it, the client must provide this unlock-key.
 The unlock key will be a random 64-bit number.
+The unlock-key concept is to ensure that the actual node that has asked for the lock, is the only one (or whoever it passes the key to), that can unlock it.
+You do not want one process to set a lock, and another process to simply remove the lock unexpectedly.
+By providing the key, it means that it can be passed along to other clients that might remove the lock, and it doesn't have to be the same client to unlock it.

 Locks can also have a time-limit.
 This means that if the lock is not released after that time, then it will be released automatically.
 Care should be taken that a released lock from a timeout does not cause problems for your application.

-Locks must continue to work even if significant changes in the cluster occur (ie, a site goes offline).
+Locks must continue to work even if significant changes in the cluster occur (ie, a site goes offline, or clients lose connection).

-The Locks servers will maintain a copy of shared config.
-If the config is changed on any of the Locks servers, the change is replicated to all the others.
-Each config change is tracked with a change ID, and as part of the heartbeat, each server indicates what config version they are using.
-This will be used to ensure that split-brain situations are detected and handled.
-This will also assist with synchronisation when a server goes offline, and when it comes back online, has invalid configuration.

-Locks servers should also be able to be geographically isolated (through LocationDomains).
-When a client connects to a Locks server, it is given a list of all the other Locks servers, and can choose the one that gives the quickest response.
-This will become its primary Locks server.

 When a client connects to the server, it establishes an identifier, and it will use that same identifier on the other Locks servers.
-This allows them to move around to the fastest repsonding Locks server.
+This allows them to move around to the fastest responding Locks server.

 There are multiple kinds of Locks.

+Connection Lock:
-- Connection Lock : These locks are automatically released if the caller loses socket connectivity with the Locks server (although it is possible for the calling application to have connectivity to more than one Locks server, and can maintain a connection with any of the Locks servers to maintain the Lock.)
+	These locks are automatically released if the caller loses socket connectivity with the Locks server (although it is possible for the calling application to have connectivity to more than one Locks server, and can maintain a connection with any of the Locks servers to maintain the Lock.)

+Static Lock:
-- Static Lock : These locks are used for situations where something connects, sets a lock, disconnects, and later re-connects and removes the lock.
+	These locks are used for situations where something connects, sets a lock, disconnects, and later re-connects and removes the lock.

 ## Discovery.